andrescorrada/performance-curves/README.md

 With it, I have discovered that most deployed models using the AUC/ROC are no better than the variance of random models.
 I have also used it to blame shift from AI/ML models to other stages of the ad-serving pipeline.
 Here is a tongue-in-cheek explanation:
-[The Science of Blame Shifting in Ad-Tech][https://www.linkedin.com/pulse/science-blame-shifting-ad-tech-performance-curves-corrada-emmanuel/]
+[The Science of Blame Shifting in Ad-Tech]: https://www.linkedin.com/pulse/science-blame-shifting-ad-tech-performance-curves-corrada-emmanuel/

 ## The idea quickly explained